khanonjs/khanon.js-website/public/docs/1-starting-new-project.md

 # Package dependencies

-The production version of Khanon.js avoids any kind of dependency.
+Currently, the production version of Khanon.js avoids any kind of dependency.
 This helps to have a clean and lightweight bundle.
-The only needed dependency for production version is `babylon.js`.
+The only needed dependency for production version are Babylon.js packages.

 Therefore the only packages you need to add to your dependencies in the package.json are: `@babylonjs/core`, `@babylonjs/gui` and `@khanonjs/engine`.